Easy to Difficult Bible Trivia Quiz

 -

-The church met in this wealthy Laodicean's house.
+The church met for worship in this wealthy Laodicean's house.

 a.
 Lydia.